-- 4. The operation will support implementation of the Government's strategy outlined in the 2015 National Policy for Skill Development and Entrepreneurship, with focus on all skill development (SD) programs, delivered at national and state levels, except those delivered by Industrial Training Institutes (ITIs) which are supported through another World Bank operation (Skills Strengthening for Industrial Value Enhancement STRIVE).
+4. The program will support implementation of the Government's strategy outlined in the 2015 National Policy for Skill Development and Entrepreneurship, with focus on all skill development (SD) programs, delivered at national and state levels, except those delivered by Industrial Training Institutes (ITI) which are supported through another Bank operation (Skills Strengthening for Industrial Value Enhancement - STRIVE).
 The objective of the proposed operation will be to enhance institutional mechanisms for skill development and increase access to quality and market relevant training for the work force.
-The program will provide opportunities to 277 million Indian people.
-By the end of the operation in the year 2023 at least 8.88 million youth will have received market-relevant training with special emphasis on reaching women, poor and other excluded communities.
-These groups apart, the key stakeholders of SIMO include: The Ministry of Skill Development and Entrepreneurship (MSDE) and its associate agencies at the national level, and, the State Skill Development Missions and their associate agencies in the various states. - 5.
-The SIMO's financial outlay is US\$ 250 million for a period of six years starting from 2017.
-It will comprise 2 components: (i) a Program support component (US\$ 237.5 million); and
+The program is targeted at 400 million Indian people and planned to be trained by the year 2022 through with special emphasis on reaching women, poor and other excluded communities.
+These groups apart, the key stakeholders of SIMO include: the Ministry of Skill Development and Entrepreneurship (MSDE) and its associate agencies at the national level, and, the state skill development missions and their associate agencies in the various states.

-(ii) a capacity building (or Technical Assistance) component (US\$ 12.5 million).
-The SIMO is a national operation and will be implemented across India.
+5. The SIMO's financial outlay is about US\$ 1 billion loan for a period of six years starting from 2017.
+It will comprise 2 components: (i) a program support component (tentatively about US\$ 950 million); and (ii) a capacity building (or Technical Assistance) component (tentatively US\$ 50 million).
+The SIMO is a national program and hence will be implemented across India.